Model-driven Stochastic Trace Clustering: Experimental setup

 \subsection{Ranking}

 To evaluate the effectiveness of each clustering method, we determine its ranking for each event log along each metric.
 For each metric, we then calculate the average rank of each clustering method.
 The statistical significance of the ranking is determined following the well-established methodology described by Dem{\v{s}}ar et al.~\cite{Demsar2006}.
 Specifically, for each metric, we perform Friedman’s test to assess whether the ranking of clustering methods is statistically significant across datasets.
 Friedman's test is a non-parametric test that uses the average ranks of clustering methods across datasets.
 The null hypothesis assumes that all methods perform equivalently on average (i.e., their ranks should be equal).
 The Friedman test statistic follows a chi-square distribution with \( \chi^2_F \) and \( k-1 \) degrees of freedom, where \( k \) is the number of clustering methods.
 If \( p < 0.05 \), we reject the null hypothesis, indicating that at least one method differs significantly.
-If Friedman's test is significant, we proceed with post-hoc pairwise comparisons using the Nemenyi test, which determines whether the performance differences between clustering methods are statistically meaningful, and accounts for multiple comparisons.
-The results from the Nemenyi test are further visualized using a Critical Difference (CD) diagram, which provides an intuitive way to interpret the findings.
-In a CD diagram, clustering methods are placed along a ranking scale, and those that are not significantly different are connected with a horizontal line.